So far, we have covered the following in this article series:

 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with loads of great functions.
+Jetpack is a free WordPress plugin with many useful features.

-After Jetpack has been installed, you will need to connect the plugin to your WordPress.com account (which you would have set up in Part 3.) …
+After installing Jetpack, you will need to connect the plugin to the WordPress.com account set up in Part Three …

 (Make sure the Jetpack plugin is connected to your WordPress.com account)

-Next, activate the Publicize feature …
+Next, activate a feature called Publicize …

-(Activate the Publicize feature on Jetpack)
+(Activate the Publicize feature)

-After configuring all of the plugin and account settings, your content is ready for distribution.
+After configuring all plugin and account settings, your content is ready for distribution.

 The Publicize feature adds a new section to your Publish box …

-(Publicize account settings in the Publish section.)
+(Publicize account details in your Publish area.)

 CommentLuv